-During this course you will learn the technical process of wet felt making and create flat decorative pieces and experiment with needle and 3D felting.
+During this course you will learn the technical process of wet felt making and create flat decorative pieces, experiment with needle and 3D felting.

-A magical craft suitable for all levels of ability; It’s forgiving in the extreme for beginners but receptive and full of endless possibilities for the enthusiast.
+This is a magical craft that is suitable for all levels of ability; it’s forgiving in the extreme for beginners but receptive and full of endless possibilities for the enthusiast.

-Why not have a go at learning felt making and have a great deal of fun in the process.
+So why not have a go at learning felt making and have a great deal of fun too.

 About the tutor